 There are several possible causes of one-sided jaw pain.
 Here, we’ll go over some of the main causes, note other symptoms to look for, and let you know when it might be time to see your doctor or dentist.

 Generally, jaw pain on one side isn’t cause for immediate concern.
 But in rare cases, it can be an early sign of a heart attack.
-Anyone can experience this symptom, but it does occur more commonly in women.
+Anyone can experience this symptom, but it does

 If you’re having a heart attack, you’ll likely have some other signs along with jaw pain, including: